Home Purchase Program

 • Government grants

-• “Sweat equity” hours contributed by future homeowners
+• “Sweat equity” hours contributed by future homebuyers

 • An affordable mortgage product

 We do not always have housing available.
-When housing becomes available, applications will be posted to our website.
+When housing becomes available, applications will be posted on the “Application” tab.
 You can also pick up an application from our office or call or email us to request one.
-If you have attended one of our Information Sessions recently, we will email you new applications as they become available.

-Gross household income must be between 50-80% of the Area Median Income.
+In general, an applicant must earn 50%-80% of the Area Median Income.
 Area Median Income guidelines are set by HUD and based on household size (the number of people you plan to have living with you).
-Guidelines are subject to change.
+Guidelines are subject to change; Always check the specific income guidelines on the project application as these may be different.

 The term of your SONYMA mortgage product will be 30 years, with a 2% fixed interest rate.
 Your total monthly mortgage payment, any initial maintenance costs, homeowners insurance and property taxes combined will not exceed 33% of your household’s gross monthly income.

 No; however, applications do require a hard pull of your credit report.
 Credit history and monthly debt obligations of the applicant (not the whole household) will be reviewed.
-Further details about credit eligibility will be discussed at the Information Sessions.
+Further details about credit eligibility will be discussed at the appointment after lottery selection.

 Household size – Total Gross Household Income Ranges